yunsuf/beyan/docs/Quick_Start_Guide.md

 ---

-*This quick start guide gets you up and running with the Kimi-VL document digitization system.
+*This quick start guide gets you up and running with the document digitization system.
 For detailed implementation, refer to the comprehensive system design and technical implementation guides.*